Albert-Gao/blog/source/_posts/lessons-learned-from-my-latest-refactoring.md

 You can use `Enum` as well, they are available to python 3 and a package to python 2.

 ## 8.Do test your modules with only constants
 Follow the above one, what happened after you have separated your default values into one file?
 You need to test them!
 Why?
-Because when you change them, it may make your whole code base crash because you don't how much code are out there which rely all the variables.
+Because when you change them, it may make your whole code base crash because you don't how much code are out there which rely on all the variables.
 And the test is easy.

 Let's say you have a class like this:
 ```python